Undergraduate courses search

 If you want to study software engineering but don't meet our standard entry requirements, our foundation year could be for you.
 You'll learn the fundamentals of maths, physics and engineering in a variety of innovative ways to prepare you for your degree.

 Gain the scientific background needed for a physics degree with our foundation year course.
-Study the laws that shape the universe and gain the fundamental knowledge and skills that every physicist needs for a successful career.
+Study the laws that shape the Universe and gain the fundamental knowledge and skills needed to progress onto our MPhys degree courses.

 Learn about the fundamental concepts in mechatronic and robotic areas, including mathematics, computing, control, electronics and embedded systems.